 SAVVY TIP: You have to either hand over the money or promise to do so before the date of the wedding/civil partnership ceremony or on the day itself.
 If the wedding/civil partnership is called off or you give the money after the ceremony and you’ve not promised it first, the inheritance tax exemption doesn’t apply.

 – Gifts out of income from normal expenditure.
 This is an inheritance tax allowance that many people don’t know about and it can be a trickier one to assess.
-The rules say that if you can afford to make regular gifts out of the income you receive (it can’t be out of your savings or other capital), you can give these away without having to pay inheritance tax The gifts have to be regular, but don’t have to be monthly.
-For example, you could give a regular allowance to a child or grandchild, give regular Christmas and birthday gifts or pay into a stakeholder pension on their behalf.
-There’s more information on giving away money in your lifetime on the HMRC website.
+The rules say that if you can afford to make regular gifts out of the income you receive (it can’t be out of your savings or other capital), you can give these away without having to pay inheritance tax.

-SAVVY TIP: Karen Ritchie, an independent financial adviser with FPW, says that it’s important to have a good ‘audit trail’ for HM Revenue and Customs.
-“I recommend that clients write a letter to the person benefiting from the gift, saying that they are making a payment out of their income.
-They should keep a copy with their will so that the executors know exactly what’s been given away.”
+Tax experts say that it’s important to have a good ‘audit trail’ for HM Revenue and Customs.
+Write a letter to the person benefiting from the gift, saying that you are making a payment out of your income.
+You should keep a copy with your will so that the executors know exactly what’s been given away.

 Giving away money and surviving for seven years